skills/code-with-codespaces/README.md

-# Develop code using GitHub Codespaces and Visual Studio Code!
+# Code with GitHub Codespaces and Visual Studio Code

 <!--step0-->